 "I have not made an accusation...yet.
 I have merely expressed concern.
 But tell me, Doctor, what else in your purview have you not read up on?"

 He sighed.
-"Like you, I did not expect to be here.
+"Like you, I didn't expect to be here.
 Had no time to prepare.
 Barely had time to pack up my various creatures and medicines and get on board."
 He saw her look tighten.
-"I know it is not an excuse in your book, but no one was supposed to be flying those shuttles till we arrived at Kronos.
+"I know it's not an excuse in your book, but no one was supposed to be flying those shuttles till we arrived at Kronos.
 I had my hands full with the Klingon.
 I planned to read up on some of my ancillary duties once I knew he was out of the woods."

 Her expression relaxed a bit.